hsachinraj/GitHub-AzureDevOps/readme.md

 Task 3 -- Configuring an Azure Continuous Delivery Pipeline
 -----------------------------------------------------------

-\> **Talk track:** Now that the build pipeline has been created and the first build has completed, we can turn our attention to creating a release pipeline.
+ Now that the build pipeline has been created and the first build has completed, we can turn our attention to creating a release pipeline.
 Like the build templates, there are many packaged options available that cover common deployment scenarios, such as publishing to Azure.
 But to illustrate how flexible and productive the experience is, we will build this pipeline from an empty template.

 1. Click **Release**.